hed-standard/hed-examples/docs/source/HedPythonTools.md

 This allows a processing step to be applied to all the relevant files in the dataset.
-After all the processing is complete, the `print_log` method outputs the logged messages by key, thus showing all the processing steps that hav been applied to each file as shown in the [**previous example**](example-output-hed-logger-anchor).
+After all the processing is complete, the `print_log` method outputs the logged messages by key, thus showing all the processing steps that have been applied to each file as shown in the [**previous example**](example-output-hed-logger-anchor).

 (using-hed-logger-example-anchor)=